daniilrobnikov/apple/README.md

 ## Future Ideas
  - Test on other operating systems
  - Add built-in type declarations with Typescript
- - Add compatibility for mobile application
+ - Add compatibility as a mobile application

 ## Environment Variables